-No matter the budget, the final tally for wedding costs is usually more than what couples anticipate.
+No matter the budget for your big day, the final tally for wedding costs is usually more than what couples anticipate.
 While these large events can certainly add up, what many people don’t know is that some of your wedding-related purchases can be tax deductible.

-If you got married last year and are waiting until the last minute to file your taxes, check out the five deductions, below, that you may be eligible for:
+If you got married last year and are preparing to file your taxes, check out the five tax deductions that you may be eligible for, below!

-Even if your bridal gown was one of the biggest line items in your budget, you may want to consider donating it to a non-profit organization, such as Making Memories or Brides Against Breast Cancer, to help others enjoy their special day in style.
+Even if your bridal gown was one of the biggest line items in your budget, you may want to consider donating it to a non-profit organization, such as Making Memories, Brides Against Breast Cancer, or Brides Across America, to help others enjoy their special day in style.
 If you had a huge bridal party, encourage your bridesmaids and flower girls to do the same!

-Explore a wedding gift registry such as IDoFoundation.org that offers to donate a percentage of gift purchases to your favorite charity.
+Explore a wedding gift registry such as The Good Beginning from famed event planner Beth Helmstetter that gives guests the option to donate to your favorite charity.
 You can gather charitable rebates with wedding purchases through the foundation and even create a charity registry where guests can also donate to celebrate your special day.

 While wedding planning can be hectic, don’t forget to track your wedding write-offs along with your overall budget.
 By keeping all of your receipts and contracts, you’ll be able to claim your deductions, boost your tax refund, and have extra funds to toast your wedded bliss and tuck away for your next big life moment, such as a down payment on your first home together.